 The Island has over 23 bays and beaches including the popular and the more remote beaches.
 They require more effort to get there but assure the presence of no one else.
 Arcadia is popular because of Alma Bay which is patrolled by the Surf Lifesaving Club.
 Horseshoe Bay and Picnic Bay have enclosed stinger nets during the stinger season, so it’s safe to swim all year.
 The best beaches are Radical Bay where we camp, and the nearby beach of Balding Bay.
 It’s more out of the way but is well worth it for the gorgeous and deserted bays.
 Florence Bay has pretty sunrises and shady trees up on the beach and apart from a few yachts bopping in the bay, we have it to ourselves.

 We explore other beaches including the one at Rocky Bay, a private oasis between rocky outcrops.
 It’s a little out of the way, only accessible by bush tracks.
 The bush track is not obvious.
 Travelling towards Picnic Bay from Nelly Bay, stop at the first car park up the hill, about 100 metres past X Base Beachfront Chalets.
 The track begins at the large rock with black paint on it.
 The track is shaded from the sun and it’s an easy walk downhill.
 November to March is stinger season so when swimming out of protected waters wear a stinger suit.

 The Forts Walk

 It’s early and we share the track only with birds greeting the new day.
 Screeching cockatoos fly overhead and a flock of galahs roost in a tree just off the track.
 We hope to spot koalas in the wild and are not disappointed.

 About 20 minutes into the walk, we see our first koala.
 She ignores us and continues to crunch on eucalyptus leaves.
-It is not until she reaches out to grab the fresher and juicier leaves we notice her bulging pouch.
+It’s not until she reaches out to grab the fresher and juicier leaves, we notice her bulging pouch.
 She has a baby!